Gone but not forgotten ...

-Forest is proud to have been supported by the late, great Auberon Waugh, fellow journalist Jeffrey Bernard who wrote the foreword to The Forest Guide to Smoking in London (1997), and Trevor Bayliss OBE, inventor of the clockwork radio, who was a popular presence at many Forest events before his death in March 2018.
+Forest is proud to have been supported by the late great Auberon Waugh, fellow journalist Jeffrey Bernard who wrote the foreword to The Forest Guide to Smoking in London (1997), magazine publisher Felix Dennis, and Trevor Bayliss OBE, inventor of the clockwork radio, who was a popular presence at many Forest events before his death in March 2018.

 Antony Worrall Thompson (celebrity chef)

 Celebrity chef and restaurateur Antony Worrall Thompson is patron of Forest.
 Antony is no mere figurehead.
 He has often given interviews on our behalf at all times of the day, whether it be GMTV, Channel 4 News or the World Service.
-He has also hosted Forest events at The Groucho Club in Soho (where he is a member) and The Savoy Hotel in London.
+He has also hosted Forest events at The Groucho Club in Soho and The Savoy Hotel in London.

 David Hockney (artist)